sahana1329/Bank-Customers-Churn-Analysis/README.md

 **Bank Customer Churn Analysis Dashboard
 Overview**

-This project analyzes customer churn behavior in a retail banking dataset using Python and Power BI.
+This project analyzes customer churn behavior in a retail banking dataset using Power BI.
 The goal is to identify key factors contributing to customer attrition and provide actionable insights that can help banks improve customer retention strategies.

 The project focuses on exploring demographic, financial, and behavioral attributes of customers to understand patterns behind churn.